 Case: There have been a variety of companies.
 We actually were involved in the birth of ecommerce now more than two decades ago.
-It’s amusing to think now, but I remember going to conferences back then where there’d be pretty vigorous debate whether ecommerce would ever take off.
+It’s amusing to think now, but I remember going to conferences back then where there’d be a pretty vigorous debate whether ecommerce would ever take off.
 There were certainly some bullish views, but the cynical view was that nobody would ever feel comfortable entering their credit card online because of the fear of hackers.

-Now, we’re at a point where not only do people willingly put their credit card online, but they actually ask the providers, the merchants, to save the credit card information so they won’t have to enter it again.
+Now, we’re at a point where not only do people willingly put their credit card online, but they ask the providers, the merchants, to save the credit card information so they won’t have to enter it again.
 Now they don’t mind those merchants tracking their purchases so they can recommend other products that might be of interest.
 It just shows you how quickly this whole phenomenon has evolved.

 Over the last couple of years, we’ve had a couple of other investments, specifically in ecommerce, from our growth fund.
-One is a company called Lolly Wolly Doodle that’s pioneered the use of social media — initially Facebook, but has now expanded — as a way to create demand for their apparel products, which target young girls.
+One is a company called Lolly Wolly Doodle that’s pioneered the use of social media — initially Facebook but has now expanded — as a way to create demand for their apparel products, which target young girls.

 We’ve also invested in CustomInk, which has been in the group t-shirt business — the ability to buy 50 or 100 of these customized t-shirts.
-That’s growing quite rapidly and they’re moving into some other sectors.
+That’s growing quite rapidly, and they’re moving into some other sectors.

 We’ve also, through our venture activity, Revolution Ventures, invested in Booker, which is providing a booking platform for a variety of different providers.

-Though our largest investment is in Bigcommerce, for the reasons I mentioned.
+Though our largest investment is in Bigcommerce for the reasons I mentioned.

 PEC: We have a couple of questions related to macro issues that could affect the continued growth of ecommerce, especially for smaller companies.
 The first one, online payments, you’ve alluded to.
 Credit card processing statements are difficult to understand; credit card processing rates can vary from one merchant account provider to the next.
 Fraud is always a risk.
 What’s the future of online payments?